raquo/Airstream/README.md

 Similarly to debugged observables, your debuggers throwing do not affect the execution of the observable graph, instead they result in an unhandled `DebuggerError` being reported.

-Just like observables, observers can be named using `setDebugName` and `debugWithName`, with similar semantics.
-Note that even though observers are executed in "reverse" order (contramap semantics), debugged observers inherit `debugName` from their parent, so the `debugName` of all debugged observers in `obs.debugWithName("MyObserver").debugLog().debugSpy(???)` is "MyObserver".
+Just like observables, observers can be named using `setDisplayName` and `debugWithName`, with similar semantics.
+Note that even though observers are executed in "reverse" order (contramap semantics), debugged observers inherit `displayName` from their parent, so the `displayName` of all debugged observers in `obs.debugWithName("MyObserver").debugLog().debugSpy(???)` is "MyObserver".